UMassQIS/UMassQISWebsite/2025-quantumsavory-workshop.md

 This will also be the first gathering of external advisors for the [QuantumSavory](https://github.com/QuantumSavory/QuantumSavory.jl/) modeling toolkit.

-Below is the detailed workshop schedule.
+Below is the (tentative) detailed workshop schedule.
 Click to expand each day:

 <details>